Flair for the dramatic: Red Sox reclaim first place in insane fashion

 Indians right-hander Carlos Carrasco gave away a 5-0 lead in the second inning and lasted only 1 2/3 innings, the shortest non-injury start of his career.

-A Red Sox second baseman not named Dustin Pedroia notched three hits and four RBI.
+A Red Sox second baseman not named Dustin Pedroia notched three hits and four RBIs.
 And with Pedroia going on the disabled list earlier in the day, Eduardo Nunez might get a lot more time at second.
 One thing is certain: Nunez will stay in the lineup, having gone 11-for-22 with four doubles and two homers in five games since being acquired last week in a trade with the San Francisco Giants.

 Indians center fielder Austin Jackson leaped to rob Hanley Ramirez of a home run in the fifth inning, tumbled over the bullpen wall and held on to the ball.
-It was such a terrific catch that Red Sox closer Craig Kimbrel said, "you want to start clapping, but then you realize he just took a run away from us."
+It was such a terrific catch that Red Sox closer Craig Kimbrel said, "You want to start clapping, but then you realize he just took a run away from us."
 Sufficiently impressed, the Fenway crowd gave Jackson a standing ovation.
 "I was just so pumped up, it's like I didn't even hear them," Jackson said.
 "I was glad I was able to hold on to it, especially going over like that."

 Here's where things really got weird.
-Indians relief ace Andrew Miller couldn't hold a 7-5 lead in the sixth inning and blew only his second save of the season.
+Indians relief ace Andrew Miller couldn't hold a 7-5 lead in the sixth inning and blew only his second lead of the season.

 Not to be outdone in the ninth inning, Kimbrel gave up a leadoff homer to Francisco Lindor and allowed the go-ahead run to score on a wild pitch.
 It was the fourth blown save for Kimbrel, who has struck out 81 of the 165 batters he has faced this season.